Under the Masks

 A former Google project manager has said, “The CEOs, inside they’re hurting.
 They can’t sleep at night.”
 Similar to the Phantom of the Opera, it’s like someone removed their masks and the hideous parts of their inventions or funding streams were exposed.

 Throughout my novels, I juxtapose the surreal beauty of Caryssa’s life, her joyful family and surroundings, with the violent cultural undertones of America’s perpetual wars.
 The main storyline of my debut starts off thirteen years after Caryssa moved to the west coast, five years after she left Silicon Valley.
-The trilogy will end with The Masquerade Ball, slated for release in 2020.
+The trilogy will end with The Money Masquerade, slated for release in 2020.

 My “masks” themed trilogy carries a message that your first instinct will be to mistrust.
 That message is, Together, we can change the world.
 If we take off certain social masks or at least become more selective of what type of face we choose to portray to the world.